-Still, we must remember that 'people buy from people' and building relationships is the foundation of sales.
-So, we need to talk to our customers and prospects too.
+Still, we must remember 'people buy from people' and building relationships is the foundation of sales.
+We need to talk to our customers and prospects too.

 And whilst there are so many ways to communicate with customers and create new leads, I firmly believe cold calling is still one of the most effective ways for selling to the business-to-business (B2B) market.
 Carried out correctly and in the right circumstances, it’s a proven technique for generating new leads.